dr-aheydari/SoftAdapt/README.md

 ```python
 criterion = loss_component_1 + loss_component_2 + loss_component_3
 ```
-Traditionally, these loss components are weighted the same (i.e. all having coefficients of 1); however, as shown by many works, weighting the different components based on the optimization performance can significantly improve the overall optimization and model training.
+Traditionally, these loss components are weighted the same (i.e. all having coefficients of 1); however, as shown by many studies, using different balancing coefficients for each component based on the optimization performance can significantly improve model training.
 SoftAdapt aims to calculate the most optimal set of (convex) weights based on live statistics.

 Considering the example above, let us assume that the first 5 epochs have resulted in the following loss values:
 ```python